xogumon/AnotherTwitchPubSub/README.md

 ## Token generation

-You can generate a token here: [https://xogumon.github.io/AnotherTwitchPubSub/token](https://xogumon.github.io/AnotherTwitchPubSub/token)
+You can generate a token here: https://token.xog.one/ _(created for v0.2.0-beta.1)_

 ## Twitch PubSub documentation